Istella is glad to release the Istella22 Dataset to the public.

 If you want to use the dataset in your research, you can download Istella22 Dataset here:

-In case you use it, we ask you to acknowledge Istella SpA and cite the following publication in your research:
+In case you use the dataset, we ask you to acknowledge Istella SpA and cite the following publication in your research:

 D. Dato, S. MacAvaney, F.M.
 Nardini, R. Perego, N. Tonellotto